 Alternative version: As found on Live at the BBC (also on Philip Catherine's solo album Guitars)

-Notes: A previously recorded Philip Catherine number this track fits very well into the Focus style recalling House of the King.
-The building up of an atmosphere present on the original track (on the album Guitars) is not attempted on any Focus version.
+Notes: A previously recorded Philip Catherine number, this track fits very well into the Focus style recalling House of the King.
+The building up of an atmosphere present on the original track (on the album Guitars) is not attempted on this version.
 The acoustic guitars, drums and bass begin together (00:00-00:07) then the flute comes in (00:08-00:33, 00:39-01:05, 01:12-01:40 and 01:44-02:09).
-A shout from Van Leer is heard at 01:59 adding to the excitement and the live feel.
+A shout from van Leer is heard at 01:59 adding to the excitement and the live feel.
 After another brief bridge (02:10-02:14) reverbed electric guitars take up the lead for a more jazzy section (02:15-03:17).
 The flute then comes back to play first a bridge then the original theme but now against an electric guitar accompaniment (03:18-04:24).
-Another Van Leer shout is heard at 04:05.
+Another van Leer shout is heard at 04:05.
 The piece ends quite suddenly.

 Track by track 72 Eddy